neriacohen300/Eventure/README.md

 ## What do you need to know??
 * to check for second image is just for premiere export not regular one

+# If I don't know how to use the app?
+* You don't have anything to worry about!
+There is a helpful `Help` tab in the app menu bar and it has a explanation of every thing you'll need to know!